ievas/Feed_reader_testing/README.md

 # Project: Feed reader testing

 In this project students were given a web-based application that reads RSS feeds.
 The original developer of this application already included [Jasmine](http://jasmine.github.io/) and started writing the first test suite.
-Rest of the tests had to be completed by students.
+Rest of the tests had to be completed by the students.

 ## How to run

 Clone or download the repository and open index.html in a browser of your choice.

-## How to use the Feed reader

-Go to:

 ## Authors